mouseless/json-concepts/use-cases/01-configuration-files.md

 # Configuration Files

-You can define your configuration concepts using **json concepts**, and then you can validate and load a configuration file using that definition.
+Assume you have an application that requires a configuration file to run.
+You need to create a schema for this file and write a code to read, validate and parse this file according to the schema.

+## Example Case

 Let's say your application is a web crawler that visits certain urls periodically and log their contents to a database.

-An example concepts definition for this application would be;
+## With Concepts

+You can define configuration concepts and then you can validate and load a configuration file using that definition.
+Below is the concepts definition;

 `CONCEPTS: config.concepts.json`